 Although there is not one specific catch-all test for concussion diagnosis, a physical therapist can determine if a concussion occurred by performing various cognitive, physical, and neurological tests that can be recorded and monitored during treatment.

 Tolerance to a certain activity, such as a treadmill test, may be performed to determine symptom onset and prepare the individual to safely return to sports.
 If pre-season cognitive baseline tests are available, post-traumatic cognitive performance can be compared to the baseline for diagnosis.

 Multiple in-clinic, hands-on maneuvers may be used to minimize double-vision and dizziness associated with vertigo onset after a concussion.
 Repeating the tests over the course of treatment can indicate progress or a continued concussion-state that would indicate a lack of full healing and increased risk of second-impact syndrome.

 How Can Physical Therapy Make a Difference?

-A physical therapist’s expertise is key in accurately determining the next best steps to allow healing and assess ability to return to sports.
-Based on symptoms and severity of the injury, a physical therapist can recommended rest and recovery times, safely restore muscle strength, coordination, balance, and function, decrease dizziness, decrease headaches, and provide safe instruction and guidance for return to sport.
+A physical therapist’s expertise is key in accurately determining the next best steps to allow healing and assess the ability to return to sports.
+Based on symptoms and severity of the injury, a physical therapist can recommend rest and recovery times, safely restore muscle strength, coordination, balance, and function, decrease dizziness, decrease headaches, and provide safe instruction and guidance for return to sport.